The World Outside (The MacDonald Brothers album): Background and recording

 The album was the band's second studio album to be released following their debut album which was released in April 2007.
 Like their debut album, The World Outside features mainly covers versions, mostly Scottish songs such as "Saturday Night" by Bay City Rollers.
 Unlike their previous album, The World Outside featured original material by the duo, including the song "Runaway (Do You Love Me)" which was originally written by Elton John.
 The song was pitched to the duo by John and his record label following his decision not to record or release the song by himself, and as a result the duo were "gifted" the song to record and include on the album.
 The song was later released as the lead single from the album in 2007.

 The recording for the album is said to have taken place sometime since the release of their 2007 self-titled debut album, which was released in April 2007, and to the release of this album in October 2007.
 The album was released through Syco Records and Sony Music Entertainment alongside the Scottish independent record label, The Music Kitchen.

 Commercial performance

 In their native Scotland, The World Outside debuted at number two on the Scottish Albums Chart behind Pull the Pin by Stereophonics.
 This was in contrast to debuting atop the charts in Scotland with their debut album in April 2007.
 Nonetheless, in its second week of release, the album slipped to number fourteen before falling to thirty-five in its third week.
 It fell further to number seventy one in its fourth week of release, before falling to number ninety-seven.
 It spent a total of five weeks within the Scottish Albums Chart Top 100.

-It's commercial performance in the United Kingdom was less successful, spending only one week within the UK Albums Charts Top 100 following a debut appearance of number forty one, just short of reaching the UK Top 40.
+Its commercial performance in the United Kingdom was less successful, spending only one week within the UK Albums Charts Top 100 following a debut appearance of number forty one, just short of reaching the UK Top 40.